scverse/anndata/docs/fileformat-prose.md

 Using this information, we're able to dispatch onto readers for the different element types that you'd find in an anndata.

+### Element Specification

+* An element can be any object within the storage hierarchy (typically an array or group) with associated metadata
+* An element MUST have a string valued field `"encoding-type"` in it's metadata
+* An element MUST have a string valued field `"encoding-version"` in it's metadata that can be evaluated to a version

+### AnnData specification (v0.1.0)

+* An `AnnData` object MUST be a group.
+* The group's metadata MUST include `{ "encoding-type": "anndata", "encoding-version": "0.1.0" }.
+* An `AnnData` group MUST contain entries `"obs"` and `"var"`, which MUST be dataframes.
+* The group MAY contain an entry `X`, which MUST be either a dense or sparse array and whose shape MUST be (`n_obs`, `n_var`)
+* The group MAY contain a mapping `layers`.
+Entries in `layers` MUST be dense or sparse arrays which have shapes (`n_obs`, `n_var`)
+* The group MAY contain a mapping `obsm`.
+Entries in `obsm` MUST be sparse arrays, dense arrays, or dataframes.
+These entries MUST have a first dimension of size `n_obs`
+* The group MAY contain a mapping `varm`.
+Entries in `varm` MUST be sparse arrays, dense arrays, or dataframes.
+These entries MUST have a first dimension of size `n_var`
+* The group MAY contain a mapping `obsp`.
+Entries in `obsp` MUST be sparse or dense arrays.
+The entries first two dimensions MUST be of size `n_obs`
+* The group MAY contain a mapping `varp`.
+Entries in `varp` MUST be sparse or dense arrays.
+The entries first two dimensions MUST be of size `n_var`
+* The group MAY contain a mapping `uns`.
+Entries in `uns` MUST be an anndata encoded type.
 ## Dense arrays

 Dense numeric arrays have the most simple representation on disk,